New in DevAssure O2: Scriptless Flutter Web Testing + TestRail Integration·

 DevAssure

 DevAssure O2 treats your pull request as the source of truth: it reads the diff, infers impacted flows, and generates executable coverage without you maintaining a growing TypeScript suite.
-Add devassure/devassure-action@v1 once — the agent keeps pace when product and AI-assisted refactors churn the codebase.
+Add devassure-ai/devassure-action@v1 once — the agent keeps pace when product and AI-assisted refactors churn the codebase.

 Playwright